 The MWDSLS currently operates 2 treatment plants, the Little Cottonwood Water Treatment Plant (LCWTP) and the Point of the Mountain Water Treatment Plant (POMWTP).
 The LCWTP treats water from Deer Creek reservoir through the Salt Lake Aqueduct as well as Little Cottonwood Creek water.
-If an emergency notification came to the plant that Deer Creek water quality had been compromised, indicating a compromise in Deer Creek reservoir or right at the dam, the plant would discontinue the use of the contaminated water and switch solely to Little Cottonwood Creek water.
+If an emergency notification came to the plant that the water quality of Deer Creek Reservoir or the water quality just below Deer Creek Dam had been compromised, the plant would discontinue the use of the contaminated water and switch solely to Little Cottonwood Creek water.
 This switch would be in effect until the threat to Deer Creek passes below the Salt Lake Aqueduct intake and the water is considered safe.
 The POMWTP gets water from the Jordan Aqueduct and the Provo River Aqueduct.
 These are the same sources providing water to the JVVWTP.

-The available options include:
+The available options for POMWTP include:

-- Closing the intake until the contamination is passed or remedied. - Utilizing another intake such as the Salt Lake Aqueduct at Deer Creek Dam, the Olmsted Diversion midway down Provo Canyon, or the Murdock Diversion near the mouth of Provo Canyon.
+- > Closing the intake until the contamination has passed or is remedied. - Utilizing another intake such as the Salt Lake Aqueduct at Deer Creek Dam, the Olmsted Diversion midway down Provo Canyon, or the Murdock Diversion near the mouth of Provo Canyon.
 The choice of intakes would depend upon the location and extent of the contamination.

-➤ Utilizing the raw water pond located on POMWTP property, which has a storage capacity volume of 30 million gallons, would allow limited continued operation until the contaminant has bypassed the intake and water is considered safe for treatment and consumption.

-Discontinuing operation of the POMWTP until the contamination threat passes.
-Water demands could be met, for a time period that would vary depending on seasonal demands, using the LCWTP and bringing water through the Point of the Mountain Aqueduct as an alternative source.
+- Utilizing the raw water pond located on POMWTP property, which has a storage capacity volume of 30 million gallons, would allow limited continued operation until the contaminant has bypassed the intake and water is considered safe for treatment and consumption. - Discontinuing operation of the POMWTP until the contamination threat passes and using the LCWTP to bring water through the Point of the Mountain Aqueduct as an alternative source.